llawlor/android-auto-gpt/PERPLEXITY_SETUP.md

 ## Setting Up the API Key in the App

 1. **Open the App**
-   - Launch the Android Auto Voice Assistant app
+   - Launch the AutoChat app
    - Navigate to Settings

 2. **Enter API Key**